rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 When this form of URI with an empty hostname is used, there is no need to specify credentials.
-Connection is only possible within bounds of a single cluster.
+Connection is only possible within the bounds of a single cluster.

-If the `user-id` in messages is being used for any purpose, it can also be preserved as shown in the CLI example above.
+If the `user-id` in messages is being used for any purpose, it can also be preserved as shown in the previous CLI example.

 ### Moving Definitions